 Creamy Mushroom Pasta Sauce with Crème Fraîche

 For a deeper, longer-cooked mushroom sauce, this bolognese sauce with mushrooms is what you’re looking for.

 - Mushroom mixture: For body and depth, I use a half-and-half mix of cremini (also labeled “baby bella”) and white button mushrooms.
 Button mushrooms are milder and release liquid more quickly, while the cremini are denser and earthier in flavor.
 You can go all cremini for a more robust result, or substitute a portion with shiitake or oyster mushrooms — both hold up well in a hot pan and add complexity (case in point: these garlicky sautéed oyster mushrooms).
 Avoid portobello caps.
 They’ll bleed into the sauce and turn it gray.
-Whatever variety you use, I tear them rather than slicing because the irregular surface brown better and give the sauce more to cling to.
+Whichever variety you use, tear them rather than slicing — the irregular surfaces brown better and gives the sauce more to cling to.

-- Creme fraiche: Crème fraîche is a type of cultured cream — richer than sour cream, tangier than heavy cream — and it has a high fat content that makes it significantly more stable.
+- Creme fraiche: I don’t like to use flour as a thickener because it can make the sauce pasty and unpleasantly starchy.
+Enter crème fraîche, a type of cultured cream — richer than sour cream, tangier than heavy cream — with a high fat content that makes it stable.
 You can add lemon juice directly to crème fraîche without worrying about it breaking.
-The flavor it contributes is buttery and slightly acidic; it rounds out the mushrooms without covering them up.
+The flavor it contributes is buttery with a faint cultured sourness and it rounds out the earthy taste of the mushrooms without covering them up.
 It keeps for weeks in the coldest part of the refrigerator, so it’s worth having on hand.
-Heavy cream will work but the sauce will be richer and flatter-tasting.

-Why you shouldn’t touch the mushrooms (at first)
+Why you shouldn’t stir the mushrooms (at first)

+Creamy Mushroom Pasta Sauce with Crème Fraîche